-- After 5 minutes of kneading, stop the mixer and form the dough into two balls - 1 bigger ball and 1 smaller ball and place in an oiled bowl and cover with plastic wrap for 30 minutes (it will double in size after 30 minutes).
+- After 5 minutes of kneading, stop the mixer and form the dough into a ball (s) -I usually do 2-3 dough balls depending on what I'm making (2 12 inch very thin crusts or 3 8-inch crusts) and place in an oiled bowl and cover with plastic wrap for 30 minutes (it will double in size after 30 minutes).

 - Preheat oven to 450.